What is Scouting?

 Scouting encourages young people to take sensible risks in a controlled way.
-Your child will climb trees, light fires and learn to use knives, as well as taking part in a number of adventurous activities.
-We recognise that minor injuries are an inevitable part of childhood, but follow risk assessments and operating procedures to ensure that all activities are as safe as possible.
+Throughout their time in Scouting your child will climb trees, light fires and learn to use axes, saws & knives, as well as taking part in a number of adventurous activities.
+We recognise that minor injuries are an inevitable part of childhood but follow risk assessments and operating procedures to ensure that all activities are run safely

 Can Girls join Scouts?